 There’s research behind this focus on feelings in fundraising.
-In fact, three different studies I’ve found (here, here and here) consistently showed that people who gave money to nonprofits said they were “very happy” compared to non-giving individuals.
+Studies have consistently shown that people who gave money to nonprofits said they were “very happy” compared to non-giving individuals.
 There are similar statistics related to volunteering as well.
 So, how do you harness the power of relationships?
 Focus on “The Why,” the part of our brains that drives emotional connection.
 Here are four questions you can ask current (and potential) donor to get to the heart (pun intended) of this issue:

 - Why are you interested in our cause?
 You want to understand the values and philanthropic priorities that are important to your donors.
 They don’t really care about you.
 They care about the issue(s) you’re addressing.

 - Why are you supporting our organization?
 Once you know what interests them most, ask what it was about your organization that made them feel comfortable to contribute.
 A follow-on question might be “What’s important when you’re choosing an organization to support?”

 - Why are you philanthropic?
 Put a different way, “What do you want to accomplish with your giving?”
 When you are building relationships with donors who may make large gifts, it’s critical to know what’s most important to that donor.
 I often like to ask “What’s the best gift (note: not largest) you ever made and what made it the best?”
 That can tell a lot about what’s important to a donor.

 - Why should the donor care about your work, and why is their support needed now?